mljolje/exercise-expression-evaluator/README.md

 ## Notes

-No authentication is implemented as well only one spring profile defined.
+ - No authentication is implemented as well only one spring profile defined.
+ - JAVA 17 preview features enabled
+ - Not all classes are covered with JavaDoc, just few to demonstrate concept